renehorstmann/Pixelc/README.md

 Lots of features are missing in the web demo!
 (Loading, Saving, options like size, ...)

 ## Status:
-Ready to draw.
+Ready to draw..
-Saves after each tip on the screen to image.png.
+Save via the save tools to image.png or image_hd.png.
-An import button can load import.png as selection, if available.
+Load image.png as selection.
 Canvas size, animation size can be configured in code (main.c).

 ![example_image](example.jpg)